 AT NYFW MEN’S

-In 2017, the Council of Fashion Designers of America (CFDA) and Suntchi, China’s leading fashion and entertainment business network, signed a -year partnership agreement to create a gateway connecting the American and Chinese fashion industries.
-The first step was Shanghai Fashion Exchange, organized by Suntchi to help more than 500 CFDA designers to enter the Chinese market. new project was revealed in a recent announcement: for A/W 18, China Day at New York Fashion Week Men’s will bring a selection of Chinese designers to the US.
+In 2017, the Council of Fashion Designers of America (CFDA) and Suntchi, China’s leading fashion and entertainment business network, signed a five-year partnership agreement to create a gateway connecting the American and Chinese fashion industries.
+The first step was the Shanghai Fashion Exchange, organized by Suntchi to help more than 500 CFDA designers to enter the Chinese market.
+A new project was revealed in a recent announcement: for A/W 18, China Day at New York Fashion Week Men’s will bring a selection of Chinese designers to the US.

 https://cfda.com/